-The following summarises the financial information of the Company's joint ventures based on the audited financial statements as at and for the year ended 31 December 2018 prepared in accordance with SFRS(I) and modified for differences for alignment to the Company's accounting policies.
-No reliable financial information of the joint ventures were available for the period from 1 January 2019 to 31 March 2019.
+The following summarises the financial information of the Company's joint ventures based on the audited financial statements as at and for the year ended 31 December 2019 prepared in accordance with SFRS(I) and modified for differences for alignment to the Company's accounting policies.
+No audited financial information of the joint ventures were available for the period from 1 January 2020 to 31 March 2020.
 Management has assessed changes in this period in respect of amounts of balances and transactions based on management accounts, changes in the business environment and any potential impairment indicators.
-As a result, management has concluded that no adjustment of share in net result of joint ventures is required.
+Management has concluded that no adjustment of share in net result of joint ventures is required.